ddev/ddev/docs/index.md

 curl -L https://raw.githubusercontent.com/drud/ddev/master/scripts/install_ddev.sh | bash
 ```

-* (Optional) As a one-time initialization, run `mkcert -install`, which may require your sudo password.
+* As a one-time initialization, run `mkcert -install`, which may require your sudo password.
 Linux users may have to take additional actions as discussed below in "Linux `mkcert -install` additional instructions".

-Later, to upgrade ddev to the latest version, just run this again.
+Later, to upgrade ddev to the latest version, just run `ddev poweroff` and run the script again.

 ### Manual Installation or Upgrade - Linux and macOS

 You can also easily perform the installation or upgrade manually if preferred. ddev is just a single executable, no special installation is actually required, so for all operating systems, the installation is just copying ddev into place where it's in the system path.

+* `ddev poweroff` if upgrading
 * Download and extract the latest [ddev release](https://github.com/drud/ddev/releases) for your architecture.
 * Move ddev to /usr/local/bin: `mv ddev /usr/local/bin/` (may require sudo), or another directory in your `$PATH` as preferred.
 * Run `ddev` to test your installation.
 You should see ddev's command usage output.